RuslanYapparov/RuslanYapparov/README.md

 ![Git](https://img.shields.io/badge/-Git-090909?style=for-the-badge&logo=Git&logoColor=F05032)

 ---
+🔭 Here you can overview my public projects:
+[DI object data extractor](git@github.com:RuslanYapparov/di-object-data-extractor.git) - The module of the 'rzd-engineer-assistant' project responsible for obtaining information about infrastructure facilities.
+It simulates a connection to the database of passport data for infrastructure facilities.
+[Employee data extractor](git@github.com:RuslanYapparov/employee-data-extractor.git) - the module of the project 'rzd-engineer-assistant', responsible for retrieving extended information about enterprise employees.
+It simulates a connection to the human resources management database system.

 🔭 Here you can overview my educational projects:
 [Explore with me](https://github.com/RuslanYapparov/java-explore-with-me) - backend of service for attracting and gathering people to any events;